 I’ve seen people not spending enough time going through different angles and ideas on what they can write.
 You must give yourself time to roll around the blank word document and develop it in an open-mind state.

-Once your article headlines and initial idea are sorted, it’s time to write.
+Once your article headlines and initial idea are sorted, it’s time to write a blog post.
 But before that, you need to define your own writing style and tone.
 What writing style do you have?
 Do you keep your content short and sweet?
 Or do you love writing long, detailed articles?
-Do you get personal, or you only talk about business?
+Do you get personal, or do you only talk about business?

 It’s up to you what writing style and tone you keep unless your content is getting boring to read.
-But, here’re a few things you should never try to do:
+But, here’re a few things you should never try to do while writing a blog post:

 - Become someone you aren’t